MemsourceTesting/QA/InVision/explore-injixo-me.md

 - Mozilla Firefox
 - Apple Safari

-You can access injixo Me on your computer, {% link_new smartphone, or tablet | features/injixo-me/use-injixo-me/injixo-me-on-your-smartphone.md %}.
+You can access injixo Me on your new segment new words to be translated computer, {% link_new smartphone, or tablet | features/injixo-me/use-injixo-me/injixo-me-on-your-smartphone.md %}.
 Once you have logged in to your injixo Me account, you will see up to six navigation items: [Dashboard](#get-an-overview-dashboard), [My Calendar](#see-your-schedule-my-calendar), [Team Calendar](#see-your-teams-schedule-team-calendar), [Time Off](#manage-your-time-off-requests-time-off), [Availability](#set-your-availabilities-availability), and [Time Recording](#clock-in-and-track-your-activities-time-recording).

-If you are missing a functionality, you may not have access to it.
+If you are missing a functionality, new new new you may not have access to it.
 Get in touch with your supervisor or planner.

 ## Get an overview: Dashboard